• KLX250S main page

 The WRT starts with a stunning switchback drop into Mineral Canyon (left) and the banks of the Green river which it then follows for a few miles (left).
 It was definitely sandier than when I did it one spring on the CRF-L. Perhaps summer storms wash silt down.
-But even at road pressures on worn trail tyres, the KLR was easy to balance in the ruts, and this felt like ‘good’ sand – more crystalline or less arid and so less ‘sinky’ than ancient Saharan sand.
+But even at road pressures on worn trail tyres, the KLR was easy to balance in the ruts, and this felt like ‘good’ sand – more crystalline and ‘grain-locking’ so less sinky than weathered and rounded Saharan sand.

 At one point the trail climbed steeply onto a shelf, not something you want to cock up.
 I passed the big bike group (left), had a little chat, but never saw them again after that.
 Soon a steep, 4×4-gouged drop led back down to the terrace, followed by a few short sandy sections before we were back on the bedrock.

 Many stunning vistas, like the one below, pass by before the other major climb and drop over Murphy’s Hogsback.
 The climb is easy enough providing you attack it and there’s no one in the way.
 The descent felt a little more thought-provoking this time round.
 My KLX stalled on a washed-out hairpin, but was light enough to roll down without drama.
 I did wonder how those big advs would manage this bit.